Nastel/tnt4j-streams/tnt4j-streams-servlet/samples/cloudwatch-servlet/README.md

 * `ResponseTemplate` property defining stream servlet response template.
 AWS Kinesis FireHose requires particular JSON response to ensure successful communication
 * `tnt4j-properties` section defining individual stream TNT4J configuration:
   * property `event.sink.factory.BroadcastSequence` defines produced activities broadcasting sinks.
-Default set of sinks is for AutoPilot
-    (sink id `ap`) and for jKool/XRay (sink id `jkool`).
+Default configuration contains configuration for AutoPilot (sink id `ap`) and for jKool/XRay (sink id `jkool`) sinks.
 Default set of sinks to broadcast stream produced activities is `ap,jkool`.
 If you are willing to use just one of these sinks, then change configuration line as this:
     ```xml
     <tnt4j-properties>
     <...>